Zobeda Khanom Chowdhury: Political activism

 She was the leader of Sylhet Womans Association.

 Demanding to make Bengali the state language, the women of Sylhet district met the Minister of Communications at the beginning of the language movement in 1948 and later handed over a memorandum to the then Prime Minister of East Bengal.
 Here she played a leading role.
 After sending this memorandum, they came under pressure in various ways.
 At that time, the Eastern Herald, a pro-Urdu newspaper in Sylhet, in its editorial, made indecent remarks about the leader Zobeda Khanom and the memorandum.
 Syeda Najibunnesa Khatun, another great language activist, protested against this indecent statement.
-She said in a protest note published in the March 12 issue of the weekly Nau-Belal: "Those that despite being Bengali-speakers of East Pakistan oppose their mother tongue are treacherous children...
+She said in a protest note published in the 12 March issue of the weekly Nau-Belal: "Those that despite being Bengali-speakers of East Pakistan oppose their mother tongue are treacherous children...
 In what way are the non-Urdu-speaking Muslims of Sylhet inferior in observing the rules of Islam than those proficient in Urdu?
 On the contrary, the conscious people have expressed the view that culture and heritage deserve a prominent place among the Muslims of Sylhet in the whole of East Pakistan."

 Tamaddun Majlish founder Abul Kashem also sent a letter to Zobeda Khanom, expressing the Majlish's gratitude to her activism in Sylhet and giving her a sense of hope in response to the indecent media backlash.

-The Bengalis were outraged when Urdu was declared the state language of Pakistan at the Ramna Race Course Ground in Dhaka by Muhammad Ali Jinnah, the founder of Pakistan, and at the convocation ceremony of Dhaka University on March 24.
+The Bengalis were outraged when Urdu was declared the state language of Pakistan at the Ramna Race Course Ground in Dhaka by Muhammad Ali Jinnah, the founder of Pakistan, and at the convocation ceremony of Dhaka University on 24 March.
 In this time, Zobeda Khanom sent a letter to Jinnah requesting Bengali to be given status.
-Her son, Ahmad Kabir Chowdhury, also took part in the language movement.
-He was killed during a police firing at a student protest on 21 February (now recognised as International Mother Language Day).
+Her son, Ahmed Kabir Chowdhury, a Dhaka University student, also took part in the language movement.
+He was severely injured during a police firing at a student protest on 21 February (now recognised as International Mother Language Day).
 Zobeda Khanom was one of the many members of the Sylhet Regional All-Parties State Language Council.